Here are some questions every man in a relationship needs to ask himself.

 When I said this to my coach, he shot me down straight away with this reply:

-You didn’t feel bad when you were texting that other girl, and what about the other night when you got in a 6am after being with that girl from the strip club?
-Feel bad my ass.
+the other night when you got in a 6am after being with that girl from

 It was guilt more than anything.
 Guilt of over promising, and under delivering.